 Registration fees include a $25 non-refundable deposit

 Refunds less a $25 cancellation fee will be given for those cancelling 30 days or more before the start of camp.
 No refunds nor exchanges will be given to those who withdraw less than 30 days prior to start date.

-Exchanges are permitted 30 days or more before the start of camp with no penalty.
-No refunds nor exchanges will be given to those who withdraw less than 30 days prior to start date
+Exchanges to a different camp are permitted 30 days or more before the start of camp with no penalty, based on availability.
+No refunds nor exchanges will be given to those who withdraw less than 30 days prior to start date.

 Can I get my child on a waiting list if a program is full?